Suresh-Rajendran/unet-att-esh/README.md

 This project makes use of code from the following open-source repositories:

 1. **[keras_unet_collection](https://github.com/yingkaisha/keras-unet-collection)** by [yingkaisha]
-   The code from this repository was instrumental in testing the novel Esh, Mish, Swish activation function with various U-Net architectures in our project.
+   The code from this repository was instrumental in testing the novel Esh, Mish activation function with various U-Net architectures in our project.
 This played a crucial role in the progress and success of our work.

 ## Citation